witblacktype/freeCodeCamp_projects/Regex/Regex_examples.md

 	^-?\d+(,\d+)*(\.\d+(e\d+)?)?$

 > Applies knowledge of number expressions across computer science to tightly define the number format being matched.
+This solution overcomes the shortcomings in my solution.

 ## Example 2